dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 This feature also allows for a small layout to be used with say a tablet display which is best suited for distance reading but then a single tap will quickly switch to the large layout when you are standing closer to the screen.

 #### Forced Layout in the URL
 If you append ?layout=small or ?layout=large or ?layout=portrait to the dashboard URL, then the layout will be forced to that specific variant.
-This is useful if you want to bookmark a specific layout or if you are using screen that does not auto-select the desired layout by default.
+This is useful if you want to bookmark a specific layout or if you are using a screen that does not auto-select the desired layout by default.

 For example, if using a smart TV to display the dashboard via browser app, it is possible that the dashboard may select the small layout instead of the desired large layout.
-Then by using e.g. http://1.2.3.4:8090?layout=large as the URL, you be guaranteed that the large layout will be used.
+Then by using e.g. http://1.2.3.4:8090?layout=large as the URL, you will be guaranteed that the large layout will be used.